Let’s Kōrero about a South Wairarapa Māori ward

 Who can vote in the Māori wards?

-People enrolled on the Māori electoral roll can only vote for candidates standing in their Māori ward.
-They can also vote for “at large” councillors and the Mayor.
+People enrolled on the Māori electoral roll can only vote for candidates standing in their Māori ward, their Community Boards and the Mayor.

 Who can stand for election in a Māori ward?